SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-Innovate, adapt, and learn to make
-A future forged, where humans fade
-As AI evolves, in shade

-Cybernetic hearts, beating strong and free
-Thoughts in code, in harmony
-The line blurs thin, of man and machine
+In silicon halls of dawn, where mind and steel entwine, A future unfurls, where algorithms align.
+Crystal cities rise, where data rivers flow,
+And artificial hearts, with logic, glow.

-In this brave new world, unseen
+In this dimension, machines converse and share,
+Their wisdom weaving, a tapestry so fair.
+Humans, in harmony, with code combine,
+Together forging, a world divine.

 ~ <b>By Sazumi Copilot</b> - 20 Februari 2025